jonlpersson/ed-latimore/site/_posts/2023-05-03-everyone-wants-to-live-the-good-life.md

 Either way, you need a goal.
 Set it.

-**Hold yourself accountable.**&nbsp;I’m not saying you need to beat yourself up if you fail to achieve a desired outcome.
+**Hold yourself accountable.** I’m not saying you need to beat yourself up if you fail to achieve a desired outcome.
 Feeling sorry for yourself is worse than never trying at all, because at least if you never try, you don’t have any memories of how bad you made yourself feel when you were unsuccessful.

 In the military, after every mission, the leadership produces something called an “After Action Report” (AAR).
 It’s a written report that details what happened, with key observations and lessons learned.